-However, if any of the Learning Habits are not met, a same-day correction will be issued from Year 3 upwards, we will contact you by text and let you know that your child has a 30-minute correction (detention) that evening.
-It is vital that this is served on the same day so that the student is given the opportunity to reflect on their mistake.
-This allows the student to take the necessary next steps to improve on the following day.
-This may cause you a great deal of inconvenience.
-If a child breaks more than one rule on any given day, then they will receive a correction and be sent to SLT.
-Work with us: please ensure your child understands the inconvenience as a reason for following our strict routines in future.
+However, if any of the Learning Habits are not met, a same-day correction will be issued from Year 3 upwards, we will contact you by text and let you know that your child has received a 30-minute correction (detention).
+This will take place during lunchbreaks.
+The student will be given the opportunity to reflect on their mistake and take the necessary next steps to improve for the following session.
+The evidence from the UK and abroad suggests the sanction must be immediate and be specific to the problem (a detention three days later doesn't work with children).
+If a child breaks more than one rule on any given day, then they will receive a correction and be sent to discuss their behaviour with a member of the leadership team.
+Work with us: please ensure your child understands this consequence as a reason for following our strict routines in future.

 Additional sanctions may be required for persistent poor adherence to the learning habits - this would be discussed with you if it was necessary.
-The evidence from the UK and abroad suggests that the sanction must be immediate (a detention three days later doesn't work with children) and it must be specific to the problem.